-Riverside Performing Arts offers an accelerated dance program in Ballet, Tap and Jazz for the focused dancer who committed to the art of dance.
+Riverside Performing Arts offers an accelerated dance program in Acro, Ballet, Jazz, and Tap for the focused dancer who is committed to the art of dance.
 This is an invite only program and requires that each student take at least one ballet class (focus or recreational).
-Students are placed according to skill and not age.
+Students are placed according to skill.
 All focus classes will perform in the Focus Performances in January and June at Washougal High School.

-Entry to a ballet focus level is by audition or invitation from the dance director of RPA
+Entry to a ballet focus level is by audition or invitation from the Dance Director of RPA, Josh Murry-Hawkins.

 Requirements for Level I

 - Take at least 1 year of ballet and be familiar with basic terminology